scala/scala3/docs/docs/reference/extend/context-bounds.md

  1. The `scala` package defines an `Injector` trait as follows:

     ```scala
     trait Injector {
       /** The implementing type */
       type This

       /** The implemented trait */
       type $Instance

       /** The implementation via type `T` for this trait */
       implicit def inject(x: This): $Instance
     }
     ```

- The `This` type of this injector is the same as the `This` type of an implementing typeclass trait; it representing the implementing type.
-The `$Instance` type is name-mangled and therefore should not be referred to in user programs.
-It refers to the implemented typeclass instance.
-An `inject` method converts from the first to the second.
+   The `This` type of this injector is the same as the `This` type of an implementing typeclass trait; it represents the implementing type.
+The `$Instance` type is name-mangled, so user programs should not refer to it.
+It represents the implemented typeclass instance.
+The `inject` method converts from the first to the second.

  2. Every implementation object `TC.Impl[T]` inherits an `Injector` instance where `This = T` and `$Instance <: TC`.
 Hence, it defines an `inject` conversion from `T` to `TC`.